Take your school leadership skills to the next level with an accredited National Professional Qualification in Senior

 - everyone on the programme is expected to come to up to five face-to-face training days - two Saturdays (one in July, the other in September) and one weekday (in December)

 - your school is responsible for arranging teaching cover for the one training day that takes place during the working week

-- each stage of the programme requires around ten hours of online learning
+- each stage of the programme requires dedicated time spent on online learning

 That’s a fact.
 We want to make sure schools that teach the most disadvantaged pupils get the best leadership training and support to succeed.
 That’s good for poorer young people, who get brilliant leaders, good for teachers who want to progress and good for schools who get to develop and keep talented leaders.